cerner/terra-toolkit/README.md

 [Webpack](https://webpack.js.org/) is a module bundler used to compile modules with dependencies and generate static assets.
 Webpack is a very powerful tool that is highly configuration and Terra components rely on specific polyfills, webpack loaders and plugins to render correctly.
 Terra provides a [default webpack configuration](https://github.com/cerner/terra-toolkit/blob/master/config/webpack/webpack.config.js) which we recommend you extend to meet your needs.
 By using this default, we will manage webpack dependencies and set up translation aggregation.

-See the [Webpack Configurtion's Guide](https://github.com/cerner/terra-toolkit/blob/master/docs/Webpack.md) to get started.
+See the [Webpack Configuration Guide](https://github.com/cerner/terra-toolkit/blob/master/docs/Webpack.md) to get started.

 ## Versioning